-Below I’ve described 4 major mobile app navigation patterns that you can implement in your app for smoother and organized flow of information.
+Below I’ve described 4 major mobile app navigation patterns that you can implement in your app for a smoother and organized flow of information.

-Springboard is an OS neutral pattern which means that this pattern will work equally well on all mobile operating systems.
-The pattern typically looks like a landing page of menu options organised in grid layouts (3X3, 2X3 etc) that directly take you to a specific point in the app
+Springboard is an OS-neutral pattern which means that this pattern will work equally well on all mobile operating systems.
+The pattern typically looks like a landing page of menu options organised in grid layouts (3X3, 2X3, etc) that directly take you to a specific point in the app

-Examples of springboard mobile app usage pattern:
+Examples of springboard mobile app usage patterns:

 Facebook, Trulia, Linkedin and OviMaps

-Although list menus are similar in functionality to springboards, there are several variations of this pattern like Group lists and personalized menus that offer additional features like searching, browsing and filtering.
+Although list menus are similar in functionality to springboards, there are several variations of this pattern like Group lists and personalized menus that offer additional features like searching, browsing, and filtering.